Portoscuso

-Portoscuso (Portescusi) is a comune (municipality) in the Province of Sulcis Iglesiente in the Italian region Sardinia, located about 75 km west of Cagliari and about 14 km northwest of Carbonia.
-The languages used here are Italian and Sardinian Campidanese.
+Portoscuso (Portescusi) is a town and comune (municipality) in the Province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy, located about 75 km west of Cagliari and about 14 km northwest of Carbonia.
+It has 4,689 inhabitants, who mainly speak Italian and Sardinian Campidanese.

-Portoscuso borders the following municipalities: Carbonia, Gonnesa, and San Giovanni Suergiu.
+Portoscuso borders the municipalities of Carbonia, Gonnesa, and San Giovanni Suergiu.